-3 Research Method
+3 Research method

-This study is an associative study, meaning it tests the effects of subjective norms, perceived behavioral control, perceived risk, and perceived usefulness towards the intention of using credit cards.
-The population of this study is the main credit card holders and users in Surabaya with characteristics according to OJK rules based on (SEBI No.14/17/DASP butir VII.B ayat (2) huruf a dan b) which is at least 21 years old or married, and has a fixed income of at least Rp 3.000.000 per month.
+This study is an associative study, meaning it tests the effects of subjective horms, perceived behavioral control, perceived risk, and perceived usefulness towards the intention of using credit cards.
+The population of this study is the main credit card holders and users in Surabaya with characteristics according to OJK rules based on (SEBI No.14/17/DASP point VII.B paragraph (2) a and b) which is at least 21 yr old or married, and has a fixed income of at least IDR 3 000 000 per month.
 The technique of sample extraction is done incidentally, which is to the person that the researcher can accidentally meet and is suitable to sample requirement.
-Research variables listed in Table 1 were measured using likert scale of 1 to 5, which is, 1 = strongly disagree, 2 = disagree, 3 = fairly agree, 4 = agree, 5 = strongly agree.
+Besearch variables listed in Table 1 were measured using likert scale of 1 to 5, which is, 1 = strongly disagree, 2 = disagree, 3 = fairly agree, 4 = agree, 5 = strongly agree.
 Analysis of data gathered used Structural Equation Modelling (SEM) PLS using path diagram on variables studied.